 Law is a subject that will be new to most students coming into York College.
 It is a fascinating, stimulating and challenging course which will equip you with the skills of logic and reasoning, and also give you an understanding of the way in which the law influences aspects of everyday lives.
-You will expand your understanding with an Applied Law Certificate through the development of your research and investigation skills.
-Employers value analysis, application, evaluation and research and these are skills you will develop.
+You will expand your understanding with an Applied Law Certificate through the development of your research and investigation skills, therefore you should have an enthusiasm for producing excellent coursework and researching legal issues.
+Employers’ value analysis, application, evaluation and research and these are skills you will develop.

 What will I study?

 - Parliamentary law making (acts of Parliament)

 - Influences on parliamentary law making (media, public opinion, pressure groups and law reform bodies)

 - Delegated legislation (laws made by government departments, local authorities and by large corporations)

 - Judicial precedent (how judges make laws/rules in court cases)